Rivaroxaban and Ginkgo: Can You Take Them Together?

 What should you do?

-If you and your doctor decide the benefit is worth it, use only a standardized extract such as EGb 761 at no more than 240 mg per day, and learn the warning signs of bleeding: unusual bruising, prolonged bleeding from small cuts, frequent nosebleeds, bleeding gums when brushing, pink or red urine, black or tarry stools, coughing up blood, severe headache, sudden weakness or vision changes.
-Any of these warrant immediate medical attention.
+Every day you take both: Stay alert for warning signs of bleeding: unusual bruising, bleeding from small cuts that takes a long time to stop, frequent nosebleeds, bleeding gums when brushing, pink or red urine, black or tarry stools, coughing up blood, severe headache, or sudden weakness or vision changes.
+Any of these warrant prompt medical attention.

 Which specific products are affected?